t-rupe/CodeCombos/README.md

 # Microservice API Documentation
-This README provides detailed instructions on how to interact with the microservice API that has been implemented as part of this project.

 # Overview
 This microservice provides an API to fetch user data from Karim's Firebase database.
 It responds to HTTP GET requests and returns user information based on the provided email.